lukehsiao/openring-rs/README.md

-    -n, --num-articles <NUM_ARTICLES>    Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>        Number of most recent articles to get from each feed [default: 1] -s, --urls <URLS>                    A specific URL to consider (can be repeated) -S, --url-file <FILE>                File with URLs of RSS feeds to read -t, --template-file <FILE>           Tera template file
+    -n, --num-articles <NUM_ARTICLES>    Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>        Number of most recent articles to get from each feed [default: 1] -s, --urls <URLS>                    A specific URL to consider (can be repeated) -S, --url-file <FILE>                File with URLs of RSS feeds to read (one URL per line) -t, --template-file <FILE>           Tera template file
     -V, --version                        Print version information
 ```